MrMarble/pvpc-telegraf-plugin/README.md

 ## Build and Run

-To build this plugin, just run (go environment neede, at least 1.17):
+To build this plugin, just run (go environment needed, at least 1.17):

 ```
 make